Battle of the Sexes for Tomorrow’s Job

 Women Get Lower Salaries

-Women still get lower salaries than men.
+Women still get Why do women continue to earn less money than men — approximately 20% less, according to some estimates — and what can be done about it? lower salaries than men.
 Women get paid less because they do not compete with me.
 If women competed for management jobs, they would probably get the job because women have the right skills for management positions.
 According to a study conducted by Roxana Barbulescu and Matthew Bidwell from McGill University, women tend to choose jobs that segregate them from men.

 Dr. Nellie Deutsch is an education technology and curriculum consultant, faculty at Atlantic University in the MA transpersonal and leadership studies, teacher trainer, researcher, and writer.
 She organizes Moodle MOOCs and online conferences.
 She earned her doctorate in education and educational leadership with a specialization in curriculum and instruction from the University of Phoenix Her dissertation research (available on ProQuest & Amazon) focused on instructor experiences with integrating technology in blended learning contexts in higher education around the world.
 Nellie offers free teacher training courses on teaching with technology, action research and Moodle for teacher courses to new, veteran, and future teachers who wish to teach online, face-to-face or in blended learning formats.
 She also provides online courses to teachers and ICT people on how to be administrators of Moodle websites.
 She integrates Moodle and WizIQ live virtual classes in all her courses.